 Benefits Description You pay After the calendar year deductible Organ/tissue transplants (cont.)
-High Option Standard Option Not covered: • Services or supplies for or related to surgical transplant procedures (including administration of high-dose chemotherapy) for artificial or human organ/tissue transplants not listed as specifically covered All charges All charges Donor screening tests and donor search expenses, except those listed above Expenses for sperm collection and storage Anesthesia High Option Standard Option Professional fees for the administration of anesthesia in: • Hospital (inpatient) • Hospital outpatient department • Ambulatory surgical center • Office PPO: 10% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Not covered: • Anesthesia related to non-covered surgeries or procedures.
-All charges All Charges
+High Option Standard Option Not covered: All charges All charges • Services or supplies for or related to surgical transplant procedures (including administration of high-dose chemotherapy) for artificial or human organ/tissue transplants not listed as specifically covered • Donor screening tests and donor search expenses, except those listed above • Expenses for sperm collection and storage Anesthesia High Option Standard Option Professional fees for the administration of anesthesia in:Hospital (inpatient) PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Hospital outpatient department Non-PPO: 25% of the Non-PPO: 35% of the Ambulatory surgical center Plan allowance and any difference between our Plan allowance and any difference between our • Office allowance and the billed amount allowance and the billed amount Not covered: All charges All charges • Anesthesia related to non-covered surgeries or procedures.